LOOKING TO BUY A CAVOODLE?CHECK OUT -> Our Guide to Buying Your First Cavoodle!

-First of all, let’s understand what first and second generations mean.
+Now, let’s understand what the first and second generations mean.

 First-generation Cavoodles

 First-generation Cavoodles, or F1, are the puppies that originated from a pure Cavalier King Charles Spaniel and a pure Poodle.
-Some people claim that first-generation dogs are healthier and display a more consistent temperament of what is expected from a Cavoodle.
+Some people claim that first-generation dogs are healthier and display a more consistent temperament.

 The truth is that personality and temperament can vary depending on several elements, including the parents’ nature.
 Some offspring will be more Poodle-like, while others may have a more Cavalier King Charles’ personality and appearance.